TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/Architecture/Index.rst

 When the plugin is accessed, the identifier is calculated early in the program flow.
 Next, the plugin looks up for a cache entry with this identifier.
-If there is such an entry, the plugin can return the cached content, else it calculates the content and stores a new cache entry with this identifier.
+If such an entry exists, the plugin can return the cached content, else it calculates the content and stores a new cache entry with this identifier.

-In general the identifier is constructed from all dependencies which specify an unique set of data.
+In general, the identifier is constructed from all dependencies which specify an unique set of data.
 The identifier should be based on information which already exist in the system at the point of its calculation.
 In the above scenario the page id and whether or not a user is logged in